Colonel Sanders coloring pages for kids who love chefs, chicken, and iconic white suits

 Colonel Sanders was the founder of the world-famous restaurant Kentucky Fried Chicken, also known as KFC.
 His full name was Harland Sanders, and he was born on September 9, 1890, in Indiana, USA.
 As a young man, he worked many different jobs before creating his special fried chicken recipe using a blend of 11 herbs and spices.
 In the 1930s, he began serving food to travelers at his roadside restaurant in Kentucky, and it became so popular that it grew into a global brand.
 Known for his white suit, goatee, and friendly smile, Colonel Sanders became the face of KFC and a symbol of tasty food and hard work.
 He passed away in 1980, but his image and story still live on in restaurants all around the world.

-Colonel Sanders in different languages
+How to say Colonel Sanders in different languages?

 • English: Colonel Sanders